What I wish you knew

 Sometimes parents have said to me, “There is no way that (scary thing) effected them, they were only 6 months old.”
 Or, they believe that their child didn’t understand the situation, due to their young age, and therefor could not have been effected.
 I hear this often.
 The thing is that trauma sits in our bodies.
 It doesn’t move into the talking parts of our brain and work it’s way out through logical conversation.
 Symptoms of trauma are usually experienced in body sensations (heightened sense of awareness, fear, feeling floaty).
 Children who experience trauma can also show delays in their development, trouble potty training, speech delays, challenges in social situations.
 It really doesn’t matter how old they were or how cognitively aware they were at the time of the incident(s).

-I also talk with a lot of parents who feel that it’s just a matter of needing to find the right parenting strategy or technique.
+We also talk with a lot of parents who feel that it’s just a matter of needing to find the right parenting strategy or technique.
 They talk with friends, family, and pediatricians about behavioral management, just knowing that once they find the right technique everything will be fine.
 Except, they’ve been trying this and it isn’t working.
 Some of it is about parenting, but it’s not about behavior management.
 It’s about knowing what your child needs, what their body is experiencing, and how to help them.

-One of the most difficult things I see parents struggle with is the idea that their trauma could impact their child.
+One of the most difficult things we see parents struggle with is the idea that their trauma could impact their child.
 This can be experienced as historical trauma with populations who have a history of oppression, of being targeted or harmed, or systemic issues that have led to chronic stress and marginalization.
 It can also be so personal that considering treatment is scary for the adult too.
 Parents could have experienced things like childhood abuse, assault, difficult deaths, or employment that exposes you to regular death, dying, and violence.
 There are many reasons that a parent or caregiver may not want to address their personal trauma.
 It’s hard to think about how the feelings from these events can be passed down generationally, but they can.
 Parent-child therapy can help address these feelings and the body’s reaction to these feelings, which often looks like defiance and behavioral challenges in children.

 If We’re Gonna Do This, I Need to Know We’ll be OK